apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/parameter/priority.md

 ![png03](/img/globalParam/image-20210723103937052.png)

-The definition of the [use_create] node is as follows:
+The following shows the definition of the [use_create] node:

 ![png04](/img/globalParam/image-20210723104411489.png)